Hacking-Lab/hl-livecd/README.md

-# Hacking-Lab LiveCD Installation
+# Hacking-Lab LiveCD
 The Hacking-Lab LiveCD is based on the official (latest) Kali Linux.
-It comes with a pre-configured XFCE desktop with some additional Hacking-Lab extensions.
+It comes with a pre-configured XFCE desktop and some usefull additional Hacking-Lab extensions.

 ## Installation
 Please follow the livecd installation instructions in ENGLISH, GERMAN or FRENCH langugage.